KPI-IP94-Database/TeamThreeProject/lib/README.md

 });
 ```

 ## init.js

-File consists of one function initDB(path) which initializes the data base according to the table model.
+File consists of one function initDB(path) which initializes the
+data base according to the table model.

 `path` shows the place where the data base has to be initialized.

 ## dbObjects.js

+This file consists of several objects according to the
+table model and objects model.
+More information about objects
+you can find in the `doc` folder.